 Memories are the breadcrumbs of choice for most of those looking to retrace their steps along the way, but memories really don't hold up too well in the light of reality.
 They are much too easily warped by the passage of time.
 But since we tend to avoid staring into the light of reality just as we avoid staring directly into the sun, we seldom realize that what we're sure we remember clearly may not in actually be exactly what happened.
-Like pebbles tumbling against one another on the seashore, time wears away memory's sharp corners and fades the colors.
+Time wears away memory's sharp corners and fades the colors.
 As strongly as we believe something happened at a certain time in a certain place in the company of certain people or under certain circumstances, almost assuredly we are not 100 percent accurate.

 Because I have never understood the world, and am so easily lost or led astray, I have been an inveterate breadcrumb-dropper all my life.
 But instead of relying totally on memories to mark my journey, I reinforce them with as many tangible bits and pieces of my past as possible, mostly in the form of my writings.
 Since words can last forever, I use them as my breadcrumbs.
 As a result, my trail through life is much easier to follow than most.
-I have an entire two-year period of my life, in fact—by way of letters written to my parents when I was in the Navy—documenting an almost day-by-day, as-it-happened accounting of events.
-I reference them frequently, and am invariably shocked to discover that several things I distinctly remember either did not happen, or did not happen when or in the order that I could swear they happened.
+I have an entire two-year period of my life, in fact--by way of letters written to my parents when I was in the Navy--documenting an almost day-by-day, as-it-happened accounting of events.
+After not having looked at the letters for many years, I was shocked to discover that several things I distinctly remember either did not happen, or did not happen when or in the order that I could swear they happened.

 Memories are ephemeral, words are solid.